WOLF

 Wolfspeed Post-Emergence Rally Extends as Consensus Points to 43% Downside

-Wolfspeed, Inc. (NYSE: WOLF) shares have rallied approximately 38% over the past month to $26.37, according to market data, leaving the silicon carbide producer roughly 76% above the $15 sell-side consensus price target.
-The divergence, which has widened since the company completed its recapitalization and refinanced senior notes three weeks ago, sets the post-emergence equity against a fundamental picture in which gross margin remains negative and trailing free cash flow stands at -$856mn.
+Wolfspeed, Inc. (NYSE: WOLF) shares have climbed roughly 38% over the past month to $26.37, putting the silicon carbide producer 76% above the $15 sell-side consensus price target.
+The gap has widened since the company finished its recapitalization and refinanced senior notes three weeks ago.
+The stock's run stands against a business still posting negative gross margins and trailing free cash flow of -$856mn.

 Background

-Wolfspeed is a Durham, North Carolina-based manufacturer of silicon carbide wafers and power devices used in electric-vehicle inverters, industrial motor drives, and data-center power systems.
-The company has spent the past several years retooling its Mohawk Valley fab in upstate New York and building out its Siler City materials facility, a buildout financed largely through debt and government incentives.
+Wolfspeed, based in Durham, North Carolina, makes silicon carbide wafers and power devices for electric-vehicle inverters, industrial motor drives, and data-center power systems.
+The company has spent years retooling its Mohawk Valley fab in upstate New York and building its Siler City materials facility, funding most of the expansion with debt and government incentives.

-That capital program collided with a slower-than-expected ramp in automotive silicon carbide demand, culminating in a restructuring process that ended with the cancellation of the legacy common stock and issuance of new equity to creditors.
-The company emerged earlier this year, and according to industry coverage including Business North Carolina the old shares were cancelled as part of the transaction, with reporting describing a post-emergence price move in the quadruple digits on the new share line.
+That spending program hit a wall when automotive silicon carbide demand ramped slower than expected.
+The result was a restructuring that wiped out the legacy common stock and handed new equity to creditors.
+Wolfspeed emerged earlier this year.
+According to Business North Carolina, the old shares were cancelled as part of the deal, with the new share line posting a post-emergence price move in the quadruple digits.

-Three weeks before the dateline of this report, Wolfspeed announced a refinancing of its senior notes that, per coverage from Stock Titan, reduced the principal balance by roughly 43% and set annual interest expense at approximately $62mn.
-Investors should consult Wolfspeed's SEC EDGAR filings and the company's investor relations page for the governing documents; numbers in this article that are not drawn from those sources are flagged as reported.
+Three weeks before this report's dateline, Wolfspeed announced a refinancing of its senior notes that, per Stock Titan coverage, cut the principal balance by roughly 43% and set annual interest expense at approximately $62mn.
+Investors should consult Wolfspeed's SEC EDGAR filings and the company's investor relations page for the governing documents; numbers in this article not drawn from those sources are flagged as reported.

-The operating backdrop is captured in the trailing-twelve-month figures: revenue of $748mn, down roughly 6.6% year over year per market data, with gross margin of -14.2% and free cash flow of -$856mn.
-The forward price-to-earnings ratio sits at -5.4x, a figure that is negative because consensus earnings estimates remain below zero.
+The trailing-twelve-month figures tell the operating story: revenue of $748mn, down roughly 6.6% year over year per market data, gross margin of -14.2%, and free cash flow of -$856mn.
+The forward price-to-earnings ratio is -5.4x — negative because consensus earnings estimates remain below zero.

 Analyst View

-The sell-side consensus price target of $15, as aggregated across covering analysts, implies approximately 43% downside from the April 16 share price.
-That consensus has not moved up with the stock, which means the gap between market price and analyst target has widened as the post-emergence rally extended.
+The sell-side consensus price target of $15 implies approximately 43% downside from the April 16 share price.
+That target has not moved up with the stock.
+The gap between market price and analyst target has only grown as the rally continued.

-The analytical case behind the $15 target, as reflected in recent broker commentary and the valuation-focused coverage on outlets such as simplywall.st and Yahoo Finance, centers on three items.
-First, Wolfspeed's silicon carbide revenue is not scaling at the rate embedded in the original Mohawk Valley capacity plan.
-Second, gross margin remains negative at the unit-economic level, meaning each incremental wafer shipped consumes rather than generates contribution dollars.
-Third, even after the senior-note refinancing, the company carries meaningful residual debt and an annual interest bill in the $62mn range that must be covered from an operating business that has not yet generated positive EBITDA.
+The case behind the $15 target, reflected in recent broker commentary and valuation-focused coverage on simplywall.st and Yahoo Finance, rests on three points.
+First, Wolfspeed's silicon carbide revenue is not scaling at the rate baked into the original Mohawk Valley capacity plan.
+Second, gross margin is negative at the unit level — each wafer shipped burns cash rather than generating it.
+Third, even after the refinancing, the company still carries residual debt and an annual interest bill around $62mn against an operating business that has not yet produced positive EBITDA.

-There is a counter-view present in the sell-side mix that treats the recapitalization as a clearing event, with the refinanced capital structure seen as adequate to fund the ramp into automotive silicon carbide demand as inverter content per vehicle rises.
-That view is a minority position within published consensus and is not reflected in the aggregate $15 target.
+A minority of sell-side analysts treat the recapitalization as a clearing event, arguing the refinanced capital structure is sufficient to fund the ramp into automotive silicon carbide demand as inverter content per vehicle rises.
+That view is not reflected in the aggregate $15 target.

 What the Data Shows

-The quantitative gap between price and consensus can be decomposed.
-At $26.37, WOLF is priced as if the operating business is near an inflection; at $15, the consensus is priced as if the operating business needs further adjustment, potentially including another capital event, before it can support the current equity.
-Those two views cannot both be correct, and the most recent reported quarter leans toward the consensus framing.
+At $26.37, WOLF is priced as though the operating business is near a turning point.
+At $15, the consensus is priced as though the business needs further adjustment — possibly another capital event — before it can support the current equity.
+Those two views cannot both be right.
+The most recent quarter favors the consensus framing.

-In that most recent quarter, per aggregated earnings data, Wolfspeed reported EPS of -$6.11 against a consensus estimate of approximately -$0.74.
-The magnitude of the miss, roughly 732%, is not a rounding issue; it reflects charges and operating losses that were not in the sell-side models going into the print.
-The prior quarter showed EPS of -$0.55 against an estimate of -$0.75, a beat of roughly 27%, indicating that the pattern is not a consistent undershoot but a severe single-quarter deterioration.
+In that quarter, per aggregated earnings data, Wolfspeed reported EPS of -$6.11 against a consensus estimate of approximately -$0.74.
+The 732% miss is not a rounding issue.
+It reflects charges and operating losses the sell-side models did not anticipate.
+The prior quarter showed EPS of -$0.55 against an estimate of -$0.75, a beat of roughly 27% — so this is not a pattern of consistent misses but a severe single-quarter blowout.

-The gross-margin figure is the harder data point.
-A gross margin of -14.2% means that the direct cost of producing Wolfspeed's silicon carbide output exceeds the revenue collected on that output, before any contribution toward SG&A, R&D, or the roughly $62mn in annual interest.
-Trailing free cash flow of -$856mn on a $748mn revenue base quantifies the burn: the company is consuming cash at a pace greater than its annualized revenue line.
+The gross-margin figure is the harder number.
+At -14.2%, the direct cost of producing Wolfspeed's silicon carbide output exceeds the revenue collected on it — before any dollar goes to SG&A, R&D, or the roughly $62mn in annual interest.
+Trailing free cash flow of -$856mn on a $748mn revenue base puts the burn rate above annualized sales.

-The post-emergence rally, absent a corresponding improvement in these figures, functions as a multiple expansion on a business that has not yet turned.
-The 43% reduction in senior-note principal and the new interest-expense run rate improve the balance-sheet arithmetic, but they do not, on their own, change unit economics at the fab.
+Without a corresponding improvement in these figures, the post-emergence rally amounts to multiple expansion on a business that has not yet turned.
+The 43% reduction in senior-note principal and the lower interest-expense run rate fix balance-sheet math.
+They do not, on their own, fix unit economics at the fab.

 Run the free Wolfspeed, Inc. deep-dive → /stock/wolf